speckdavid/rl-plan/README.md

 $ ../fast-downward/fast-downward.py --overall-time-limit 300 --overall-memory-limit 4G ../gen-benchmarks/blocksworld/domain.pddl ../gen-benchmarks/blocksworld/prob1.pddl --search "eager(single(ff()))"
 ```

-## Training a Dynamic Controller with Reinformanct Learning
+## Train a Dynamic Controller with Reinformanct Learning
 Here we explain how it is possible to train our own dynamic controller.
 We have modified the parameters for a small example with a single instance.
 The parameters can be adjusted accordingly.
 Again we create a new folder where we execute and save all results.

 ```console